 But you don’t have to stop there.

-In the same content, you can provide answers to how to leave a helpful comment on a post, how to find do-follow blogs to leave comments, why one-liner comments might hurt you, etc.
+In the same content, you can provide answers to how to leave a helpful comment on a post, find do-follow blogs to leave comments, why one-liner comments might hurt you, etc.

-If you follow this approach to writing your content, you’ll surely end up creating something that looks like the ultimate guide to an xxx topic.
+If you follow this approach to writing your content, you’ll surely create something that looks like the ultimate guide to an xxx topic.